NinelK/VCT/README.md

 	$ python draw.py 5001 500 0

 There is no limitation to the size of the sample in this program.
 However, 1cm x 1cm sample would take around 8 hours to compute.
 Perfect size for overnight computations :)

+### Example 4.
+Fibrotic tissue without cytoskeleton alignment

+	$ make example4; make clean; make
+	$ ./cpmfem -c -m -p 0,5001

+This example is similar to Example 3, with the only different parameter: E_bond = 0.
+This means, that there is no cytoskeleton alignment in this model, but all the other parameters are exactly the same.
+After visualisation of cells and their attachment sites:

+	$ python draw.py 5001 500 1

+one can see that the cells are less aligned and ordered as in the previous example.
+The results of electrophysiological simulations in the upcoming paper show, that percolation threshold is lower in this case, then in Example 3 and experiments.
+So, cytoskeleton alignment explains how the cardiac cells form connected networks that wire whole samples with only 27% cardiomyocytes.

 ## Contributions